-- 6.79.
+- 6.80.
 When any surface facilities at a borehole disposal facility have been decommissioned (see para.
-6.13) and all boreholes used for waste emplacement have been backfilled and sealed, the operating organization should close the disposal facility.
-The operating organization should close the facility in accordance with the plan for facility closure included in the safety case that has been approved by the regulatory body. - 6.80.
-To gain regulatory approval for disposal facility closure, the operating organization should develop and provide the regulatory body with an updated safety case that is based on current data (including records of the facility as built and operated) and that provides reasonable assurance that post-closure safety will be achieved. - 6.81.
+6.15) and all boreholes used for waste emplacement have been backfilled and sealed, the operating organization should close the disposal facility.
+The operating organization should close the facility in accordance with the plan for facility closure included in the safety case that has been approved by the regulatory body. - 6.81.
+To gain regulatory approval for disposal facility closure, the operating organization should develop and provide the regulatory body with an updated safety case that is based on current data (including records of the facility as built and operated) and that provides reasonable assurance that post-closure safety will be achieved. - 6.82.
 The closure plan should demonstrate that the closure activities will not impair the post-closure performance of the facility.
-The closure plan should also describe any arrangements for the post-closure institutional control period (see paras 7.13 to 7.23).
-The operating organization should undertake the closure activities and demonstrate to the regulatory body that they have been satisfactorily completed.
+The closure plan should also describe any arrangements for the post-closure institutional control period.
+The operating organization should undertake the closure activities and demonstrate to the regulatory body that they have been satisfactorily completed. - 6.83.

-6.82.
 Any arrangements for the transfer of the site to a new organization after closure should be legal and clearly documented.
 When the closure operations have been satisfactorily completed, the period of post-closure institutional control can begin.
 Depending on the regulatory framework and the conditions of the authorization, the transition to the period of post-closure institutional control may require separate regulatory approval.